Topics in ontology

 Learning Objectives

-- Referring to knowledge: To gain knowledge in analytic metaphysics concerning recent literature on constitution, overdetermination, arbitrariness and personal identity.
+- Referring to knowledge: Gain knowledge in analytic metaphysics concerning recent literature on plenitudinism, arbitrariness, constitution and personal identity.

-- Referring to abilities, skills: To gain research skills in analytic metaphysics concerning recent literature on constitution, overdetermination, arbitrariness and personal identity.
+- Referring to abilities, skills: Acquire research skills in analytic metaphysics concerning recent literature on plenitudinism, arbitrariness, constitution and personal identity.

-- Referring to attitudes, values and norms: To gain attitudes, values and norms appropriate for research in analytic metaphysics concerning recent literature on constitution, overdetermination, arbitrariness and personal identity.
+- Referring to attitudes, values and norms: Develop attitudes, values and norms appropriate for research in analytic metaphysics concerning recent literature on plenitudinism, arbitrariness, constitution and personal identity.

 Course plan